satdiveamol/projects/README.md

 ---

-# Project 1: Spectral Decomposition of Developed Turbulent Pipe Flows
+# Spectral Decomposition of Developed Turbulent Pipe Flows

 **Supervisor:** Prof. Ritabrata Thakur
 **Status:** Ongoing (Unpublished Work)

+## Note

+Detailed solver modifications and additional importanant quantitative results cannot be shared at this stage as the work is unpublished.
 ---

 ## Overview